datastax/kafka-sink/README.md

 ## Mapping specification

-To see a practical examples and usages of mapping, see: https://docs.datastax.com/en/kafka/doc/search.html?searchQuery=mapping
+To see practical examples and usages of mapping, see: https://docs.datastax.com/en/kafka/doc/search.html?searchQuery=mapping